 Reconnaissance units may well prove to be the least-prepared branch in the next major conventional war.
 The whole branch seems to be completely under-resourced and short of modern requirements in most if not all countries (and my previous comments on the subject cover just a tiny bit of the problem).

 The aforementioned gaps mean that units don't need to "break through" in order to reach the enemy 'rear'.
-Small companies could (if the terrain isn't too restrictive) maneuver around a brigade and threaten (and hit) it from every direction.
+Small companies could (if the terrain isn't too restrictive) manoeuvre around a brigade and threaten (and hit) it from every direction.

 Now imagine a combined arms company with dedicated doctrine, TO&E and training for independent armed recce.
 Many such companies (let's call them 'heavy skirmishers') could swarm out and fill the landscape like water would do.
 They flow around enemy strengths (rocks) and exert pressure on them from all sides, even eroding all parts of the rock that aren't strong enough.

 The same flood of heavy skirmishers also drowns or breaks all small, weak opposing objects in their path.

 The brigade could waste time by attempting to chase and destroy the more agile and really small heavy skirmisher units.
 One of the many inadequacies and problems of such a response would be that the brigade's combat units would be busy on the tactical offensive and likely run into many ambushes without scoring enough decisive blows against the many harassing units.

 The more likely response is the delegation of combat units for all-round security (cover) missions.
 A brigade that provides all-round cover for its 'support' components would be very vulnerable to a well-directed blow (or even two).

 It would be quite impaired in its ability to execute retrograde movements like delay or an withdrawal - it would effectively be a moving pocket at best.
 This includes cut-off support routes.